-Schultz is an outspoken progressive political commentator, and his on-air remarks have at times stirred controversy.
-In 2011, Schultz was suspended from MSNBC for a week after calling conservative commentator Laura Ingraham a “right-wing slut” for criticizing President Obama.
+Known as an outspoken progressive political commentator, Schultz's on-air remarks at times stirred controversy.
+In 2011, he was suspended by MSNBC for a week after calling conservative commentator Laura Ingraham a “right-wing slut” for criticizing President Obama.

-In addition to expressing his political opinions on television and radio, Schultz has written two books outlining his progressive views.
+In addition to expressing his political opinions on television and radio, Schultz wrote books that outlined his progressive views.
 His first book, Straight from the Heartland, was published in 2004 and was cited for its astute predictions of America’s advancing progressive movement.
-In his second book, Killer Politics: How Big Money and Bad Politics Are Destroying the Great American Middle Class (2010), Schultz extols his view that corrupt politics motivated by greed are destroying democracy and the American family.
+In his second book, Killer Politics: How Big Money and Bad Politics Are Destroying the Great American Middle Class (2010), Schultz extolled his view that corrupt politics motivated by greed were destroying democracy and the American family.

-Ed and Wendy Schultz have six children.
-Their son Dave is a professional golfer.
-Although a large family, the Schultzes are a tight-knit clan; they hunt, fish and even fly together.
-In August of 2012, Schultz announced to the public that Wendy had been diagnosed with ovarian cancer.
+Ed and Wendy Schultz had six children.
+Their son Dave became a professional golfer.
+Although a large family, the Schultzes were a tight-knit clan who hunted, fished and flew together.
+In August 2012, Schultz announced to the public that Wendy had been diagnosed with ovarian cancer.
 After taking a couple of weeks off to accompany his wife through treatment, Schultz returned to radio and television, thanking his loyal viewers and listeners for their encouragement and support.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!